 Kenny Slaught emphasizes that many families look to the hospice for counseling and support options.
 For those in need, the hospice provides individual, group, and family counseling at no charge.
 These therapy sessions deal with the pressing issues surrounding death and dying, with a focus on the various aspects of emotional, mental, and spiritual wellness that benefit individuals in these situations.
 For those who cannot come to the Hospice itself, there are counseling sessions at safe locations throughout Santa Barbara.
 Studies continue to show that presence in counseling sessions early in the grief process can noticeably reduce the risk of unprocessed grief manifesting in the future.
 Moreover, researchers have found that counselors trained in handling death-related issues have a greater impact on individuals experiencing a traumatic loss than standard mental health practitioners.

 On the border between the states of Arizona and Nevada, in the United States, sits the Hoover Dam, an immaculate project designed to give water and hydroelectric energy to a large part of that region.
-Taking advantage of the immense power generated by the Colorado River, California-based real estate expert and thoughtful philanthropist Kenny Slaught acknowledges the impact of the miraculous architectural structure on the communities’ supply of water and power resources.
+Taking advantage of the immense power generated by the Colorado River, California-based real estate and thoughtful Kenny Slaught acknowledges the impact of the miraculous architectural structure on the communities’ supply of water and power resources.
 Slaught has recently talked about Hoover Dam on his blog at KennySlaught.com, stressing that the massive water capacity of the dam built some of America’s most deserted outposts into fast growing economies.